AlynxZhou/alynx-emacs-config/README.md

 And run Emacs.

-I am using Emacs master branch with pgtk and native-comp, if you are not using the latest version, it may not work.
+I am using Emacs master branch with pgtk, native-comp and tree-sitter, if you are not using the latest version, it may not work.
 You may read my [PKGBUILD](./dists/arch/PKGBUILD) for my Emacs building options, but it may be not OK for you.

 To flush all installed packages and re-installed them, run the following command: